hoffmangroup/segway/doc/api.rst

     trained model.
 More information on running Segway is available in :ref:`python-interface`.

-A worked example applying the Segway API can be seen in the CNVway code.
+The CNVway code provides a worked example applying the GMTK API to defining, training, and running a new model.

 .. todo: other section? flip sentence order? link?